The ILC will recognize Participants and Supporters that demonstrate exemplary performance on an annual basis.

 Lighting controls can be integrated with HVAC systems to indicate when a space is vacant in order to modify air flow or temperature set points during periods when spaces are un-occupied.
 This category seeks to recognize innovative approaches to save energy by managing lighting and HVAC loads together when spaces are not in use.

 Other Integrated Systems and Lighting

 The Campaign is seeking to recognize other ways in which lighting is integrating with other building and business systems.
-Some examples of eligible entries in this category include:
+Some examples of eligible entries in this category include lighting integration with:

-- Integration of lighting with asset management systems (e.g., using real-time location)
+- Asset management systems (e.g., using real-time location)

-- Integration of lighting with people (e.g., employees, clients, etc. via indoor positioning/location services, etc.)
+- People (e.g., employees, clients, etc. via indoor positioning/location services, etc.)

-- Other innovative approaches in lighting that do not fit within one of the other categories
+- Other innovative approaches in lighting that do not fit within the above examples

 ILC Supporters (energy efficiency organizations, ESCOs, utilities, lighting designers, system integrators) are encouraged to submit an overview of their efforts to support and encourage the use of advanced lighting controls and technologies that facilitate integration of lighting with other building systems in buildings to improve efficiency and performance.
 Supporter recognition may include one or more of the following:

 - Innovative utility programs designed to support adoption of advanced/integrated lighting systems

 - ILC partner recruiting through newsletters, webinars, blogs, or other mechanism that support the ILC and its goals